The Top 4 Reasons Cats Are Surrendered to Shelters

 If you’ve found yourself in the heartbreaking situation of potentially needing to surrender or rehome your cat, you’re not alone.
 Millions of cats and kittens are brought to local animal shelters and rescues each year, and while the reasons behind the decision to surrender a pet can be complex, there are ways to prevent the drastic action of rehoming a pet.
 Here are some tips for common pet issues that could make all the difference:

 Create a cat resume, highlighting all the ways your cat is a great roommate.
-Ask your veterinarian to write a cat recommendation, highlighting that they're up to date on vaccines, well-groomed, and well-behaved when they come in for visits.
+Ask your veterinarian to write a cat recommendation, highlighting that they’re up-to-date on vaccines, well-groomed, and well-behaved when they come in for visits.
 If you’ve previously rented with a cat, ask your prior landlord to write a letter of recommendation.
 Nothing convinces a new property owner like the opinion of a previous landlord.

 Behavioral challenges rank up there with housing as a leading factor for families who feel they have no alternative but to surrender their cat.
-The good news is behavioral science is improving and there are so many resources to support you.
+The good news is behavioral science is improving, and there are so many resources to support you.

-Cats are individuals who really love their routines, so when we decide to bring a friend home for them, they aren’t always bursting with excitement.
-We can set them up for success by slowing this process way down.
+Cats really love their routines, so when we decide to bring a friend home for them, they aren’t always bursting with excitement.
+You can set them up for success by slowing this process way down.
 Rather than plopping a new kitten on the floor and hoping your cat takes it well, plan out a room in your house where the kitten can acclimate and your cat can get used to their smell and sounds before meeting nose to nose.
 Give a new cat or kitten at least 48 hours to explore their safe room before letting them roam the whole house.

 When you’re ready to introduce the two cats, place a baby gate at the doorway of the safe room, grab some yummy treats and reward both the new and resident kitty for appropriate behavior, like sniffing, walking away, or even social behavior like purring and rubbing against the gate.
-If it’s all hissing and raised hair follicles, close the door and give everyone more time in separate parts of your house.
+If it’s all hissing and raised hair follicles, close the door, and give everyone more time in separate parts of your house.

 3. Litter Box Issues